OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 WHITIN Minimalist Trail Runner

-Fortunately, some of the best barefoot hiking boots on the market, like the WHITIN Minimalist Trail Runner, come with removable insoles, allowing you to customize the ground feel.
+Thankfully, top barefoot hiking boots like the WHITIN Minimalist Trail Runner feature removable insoles, giving you control over the level of ground feedback.

 8. Tread